Initiating the Divorce

 The critical question is where is the other spouse, or non-initiator, in this process?
 The spouse may be anywhere on a continuum, with totally thunderstruck on one extreme to resigned acceptance on the other extreme.
 “I don’t understand.
 I thought we had a great marriage.
 We never even had a fight.”
 Or, “Well, I guess you’re probably right.
-I thought it might be worth another crack at counseling but this has gone on so long its time to get it over.”
+I thought it might be worth another crack at counseling but this has gone on so long it’s time to get it over.”
 These represent the two ends of the continuum with most non-initiators falling somewhere in between.
-After many years practicing mediation I regard this as perhaps the most important emotional fact of the divorce.
-It is crucial because how the difference in the psychological state of initiator and non-initiator is managed will shape the divorce turns out.
+After many years practicing mediation, I regard this as perhaps the most important emotional fact of the divorce.
+It is crucial because how the difference in the psychological state of initiator and non-initiator is managed will shape how the divorce turns out.

-Tell your spouse with all the gentleness you would use if you were telling her a loved one had died.
+Tell your spouse with all the gentleness you would use if you were telling them a loved one had died.
 Choose a time when the two of you are alone and no one is likely to barge in.
 You are about to break some bad news that will in all probability evoke strong emotions.
-Determine in advance that you will not use strong language or an angry tone regardless of his/her reaction.
+Determine in advance that you will not use strong language or an angry tone regardless of their reaction.

 “Wendy, I have some difficult news to share with you.
 I have reached the conclusion that you and I need to divorce.
 We have both tried but it is not working between us and I do not believe that it will work.
 I think the marriage is over and that we have to separate.”